 Correspondence submitted to the Planning Commission on the same day, must be submitted at the hearing directly to the Planning Commission Secretary.
 Please provide ten (10) copies for distribution.
 Correspondence submitted in any other fashion on the same day may not become a part of the public record until the following hearing.

 Correspondence sent directly to all members of the Commission, must include a copy to the Commission Secretary (email@example.com) for it to become a part of the public record.

 These submittal rules and deadlines shall be strictly enforced and no exceptions shall be made without a vote of the Commission.

-Persons unable to attend a hearing may submit written comments regarding a scheduled item to: Planning Commission, 1650 Mission Street, Suite 400, San Francisco, CA 94103-2414.
+Persons unable to attend a hearing may submit written comments regarding a scheduled item to the Commission Secretary.
 Written comments received by the close of the business day prior to the hearing will be brought to the attention of the Planning Commission and made part of the official record.